Back to Blog

 Is it free to find government bids?

-Accessing government bid portals is free—SAM.gov, state portals, and local government sites don't charge.
+Accessing government bid portals is free—SAM.gov, state portals, and local government sites don't charge for registration or bid viewing.
 However, commercial bid aggregation services ($49-500+/month) save time by consolidating sources.
-Calculate whether time savings justify subscription costs.
+Calculate whether time savings from paid services justify subscription costs versus free manual searching.

 How often are government construction bids posted?